 An annual commitment of $299 ensures that our critical work can not only continue, but continue to grow.
 Your commitment today means that one more child in our community receives:

-Join us in our commitment to tell each and every student in our community: there is nothing stopping you from going FAR in Albany.
+Join us in our commitment to tell every student in our community: nothing is stopping you from going FAR in Albany.